Last Updated: July 7, 2021

 - Seamless recovery if you lose connection mid-upload/download.

-GoodSync Connect brings all of your devices together, regardless of their operating system.
+GoodSync Connect allows users to connect two computers directly, regardless of their operating system.
 This cross-platform tool supports Windows, MAC, iOS, Android, and NAS.

-GoodSync supports local, remote, and cloud backup and synchronization.
-You can replicate data to and from:
+Furthermore, while researching for our GoodSync 10 review, we discovered that it supports local, remote, and cloud backup and synchronization.
+In addition, you can replicate data to and from: